The Cinderella Discography: Hair Metal Heroes

 "Night Songs" (1986)

 Back in 1986, I initially tried to resist the lure of Night Songs.
-I was a loud 'n' proud sixteen year old metal head at the time who listened to Metallica, Anthrax, Megadeth & all things thrashy and obnoxious, therefore Cinderella was the kind of band I was supposed to hate.
+I was a loud 'n' proud sixteen year old metal head who listened to Metallica, Anthrax, Megadeth & all things thrashy and obnoxious -- therefore, Cinderella was the kind of band I was supposed to hate.
 They represented everything uncool about hard rock!
-They dressed funny, their big song was a ballad, and worst of all, they were buddies with (shudder) Bon Jovi, who of course was THE ENEMY... but dammit, every time I heard "Shake Me," "Nobody's Fool" or "Somebody Save Me" on MTV or the radio those songs would be stuck in my head for days afterward, and eventually I broke down and bought a copy of the album.
+They dressed funny, their big song was a ballad, and worst of all, they were buddies with (shudder) Bon Jovi, who of course was THE ENEMY of all things metal... but dammit, every time I heard "Shake Me," "Nobody's Fool" or "Somebody Save Me" on MTV or the radio they'd be stuck in my head for days afterward.
+Eventually I broke down and bought a copy of the album.
 Metal credibility be damned, a good song is a good song!!